Race Recap: Surf Coast Century, 50km

 Switching off my glee music, I opened up the playlist with all my favourite running songs and just hit shuffle.
 The first song was Me! by Taylor Swift.
 It was exactly what I needed to hear.
 My cadence naturally fell in line with the beat of the music.

 Crossing the finish line in a time of 7h36m11s, I cried.
 It was just so much.
-I had all the feels.
+I had all the feelings.

 I did it!